top of page

 • Can supplement other sources of water supply

-• Reduces flood flows & dependency on groundwater
+• Reduces flood flows & and dependency on groundwater

 • Reduces soil erosion as the surface runoff is reduced

-• RWH System can also be setup with the already existing infrastructure
+• Best Rainwater harvesting in Bangalore can also be set with the already existing infrastructure

-• Yields high quality water - pure, soft, with low minerals, free of organic matter & chemicals
+• Yields high-quality water - pure, soft, with low minerals, free of organic matter and chemicals

 • In coastal areas, where the water is saline, RWH is the panacea